The New Game of Matrix Management

 Or what would happen if a great team of athletes only knew the rules of rugby, but tried to compete in a soccer match?
 How long would it be before the referee called a foul?
 How successful would they be at making goals?

 Even with the best players, you aren’t going to win unless you’re playing by the right set of rules.
-Just like Monopoly or soccer, the game of managing and leading an organization has a rule book, and many organizations are trying to play the matrix game according to wrong set of rules — rules that don’t work in a matrix.
+Just like Monopoly or soccer, the game of managing and leading an organization has a rule book, and many organizations are trying to play the matrix management game according to the wrong set of rules — rules that don’t work in a matrix.